Nemeks23/alx-low_level_programming/0x09-static_libraries/README.md

-This folder contains the task on Static Libraries
+This folder contains tasks on static libraries